 - Plant Green

 Splitting Ronseal and Cuprinol is more complicated.
-Both companies are synonymous with patios and decking, but we reckon Cuprinol’s anti-algae formulation and superior coverage earn it top billing in our test.
+Both companies are synonymous with patios and decking, but Cuprinol’s anti-algae formulation and superior coverage earn top billing in my tests.
 Just be sure you’re happy with grey decking before taking the plunge since it lacks the colour choices of its competitor brands.